Cirkit Designer Logo

 Q: Can I use this display with a 5V microcontroller?

-A: Yes, but you must use a level shifter to convert the 5V logic signals to 3.3V.
-Directly connecting 5V signals may damage the display.
+A: Yes, but you must use level shifters to convert 5V logic signals to 3.3V.

 Q: Is this display compatible with Raspberry Pi?

-A: Yes, the display can be used with Raspberry Pi via SPI, but you may need to configure the SPI interface and use a compatible library like Pillow or ST7789.
+A: Yes, the display can be used with Raspberry Pi via SPI, but you may need to modify the software configuration.